Separate dependencies from source code

 - Remove the dependencies dir, and push the new code to your branch

-$ git rm <dependencies-dir-path> $ git commit -a -m "removed secret file from code" $ git push
+$ git rm <dependencies-dir-path> $ git commit -a -m "removed dependencies from code" $ git push

 - Datree's policy check automatically ensures the dependencies dir is removed from the pull request